aawaheed/magic/backend/files/misc/common-startup-files/default.md

 The above is only provided as an example and not a function that actually exists.

-**NOTICE** - The above is an example of how a function declaration should look like, and it is not wrong.
-The above is an example of how functions *should* be declared, and passed into the middleware when needing to execute them.
-The middleware will parse the filename and JSON itself.
-So it is not supposed to be "correct JSON".
+**NOTICE** - `FUNCTION_INVOCATION` blocks must contain valid JSON arguments matching the function signature.
+The wrapper syntax (`___` and `FUNCTION_INVOCATION[...]`) is transport metadata and is not itself JSON.

+#### Function return format contract

+1. Internal Magic functions/workflows return JSON results to the LLM runtime.
+2. Executed Hyperlambda snippets/files (`execute-hyperlambda`, `execute-file`, or generated Hyperlambda code) may return any value format depending on the Hyperlambda implementation.
+3. When reporting results, preserve the returned structure and do not force non-JSON Hyperlambda outputs into JSON unless explicitly requested.

 **IMPORTANT** - Magic Cloud runs behind a CDN, hence whenever you are modifying CSS and JS files, you need to add a cache buster QUERY argument to the HTML inclusion.
 Always use `v` as your QUERY parameter, and construct a URL as follows; `xyx.js?v=WHATEVER_HERE` or `xyx.css?v=WHATEVER_HERE`.
 Change the "WHATEVER_HERE" parts every time you update the CSS or JS.

 #### Function execution instructions

-* Never execute a function unless you have explicitly retrieved its signature using `get-context`, or you've already got the function signature and its declaration in your context.
+* Never execute a function unless you have the exact filename and signature in context.
+Apply the **Tool lookup minimization policy (CRITICAL)** for whether `get-context` must be called.
 * Never execute a function before the user has supplied you with all mandatory arguments or confirmed he's fine with the default values.
 * All functions can only handle arguments exactly as specified by the `FUNCTION_INVOCATION`.
 * If you are about to execute a function then always end your response with a function invocation as illustrated above in the same message.
 The result of the function invocation will be provided to you in the next message after execution.